MasaNakura/masanakura.github.io/_pages/about.md

 Hi!
 I'm Masa, an undergraduate student at the University of Washington studying Computer Science and Mathematics.

-At UW, I have been fortunate enough to be mentored by Professor Vitaly Ablavsky at [UWAPL](https://www.apl.uw.edu/) and by Professor Jeffrey Lipton at the [Transformative Robotics Lab](http://www.transformativeroboticslab.com/).
+At UW, I have been fortunate enough to be mentored by Professor Vitaly Ablavsky at [UWAPL](https://www.apl.uw.edu/) and Professor Jeffrey Lipton at the [Transformative Robotics Lab](http://www.transformativeroboticslab.com/).
 My research experience has ranged from multi-object tracking to computational fabrication.
-In the future, I am mostly excited to research the intersections of munfacturing and AI, as well as Computer Vision.
+My current research interests lie in the intersections of manufacturing and AI, as well as in Computer Vision.
 In the past, I have also interned at the [Johns Hopkins University Applied Physics Laboratory](https://www.jhuapl.edu/) as a Software Engineer.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.